 As a social network built around visuals, images, and design, Pinterest is a great place to promote products and physical goods.

 BigCommerce and Shopify let you sell directly on Pinterest via “Buyable Pins.”
-If you pin a product from your store on Pinterest, users will be able to select and pay for your product without leaving the platform.
+So if you pin a product from your store on Pinterest, users will be able to select and pay for your product without leaving the platform.

 Volusion lets you share your products on Pinterest, but doesn’t offer buying or checkout options in the platform.